-While Eliza spent the majority of her time on her plantations, the summer months and swampy environment attracted unwanted pests like mosquitos to the lands.(3) During these months it was customary that planters of Eliza’s status would socialize in Charleston—removing themselves from the unsavory conditions of the plantations.
-She preferred her Wappoo residence; however, she could be found visiting the home of Charles and Eliza Lamb Pinckney on occasion.
+While Eliza spent the majority of her time on her plantations, the summer months and swampy environment brought mosquitos to the land.
+During these months it was customary that planters of Eliza’s status would socialize in Charleston—removing themselves from the unsavory conditions of the plantations.
+She preferred her Wappoo residence.
+However, she could be found visiting the home of Charles and Eliza Lamb Pinckney on occasion.
 The Pinckneys acted as guardians and friends to Eliza while her father remained in Antigua.

-By the beginning of the American Revolution, Indigo made up 1/3 the exports from South Carolina.
-In less than fifty years the market had grown substantially.
-However, the tension with the British and the establishment of the East India Trading Company lead to the diminishing of the Carolina Indigo trade.
+By the beginning of the American Revolution, indigo made up one third of the exports from South Carolina.
+In less than fifty years, the market had grown substantially.
+However, the tension with the British and the establishment of the East India Trading Company led to the diminishing of the Carolina indigo trade.

 Today, indigo is an important symbol in South Carolina.
 It is the state’s official color and is seen on the state’s flag.
 Eliza Lucas Pinckney had an impact on South Carolina that is lasting.
 In 1989, Eliza was the first woman inducted into the South Carolina Business Hall of Fame, for her contributions to South Carolina’s agriculture.

 Eliza Lucas Pinckney.
 (2017, April 02).
 Retrieved March 13, 2018, from http://www.womenhistoryblog.com/2008/09/eliza-lucas-pinckney.html

 Jelatis, Virginia.
 (2016, October 12).
 Indigo “South Carolina Encyclopedia”.
 Retrieved March 13, 2018, from http://www.scencyclopedia.org/sce/entries/indigo/